min69u/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.